Growing the seeds

 Getting started -- Start by scraping the sides the seeds a few times over sandpaper or a nail file.
 Then soak them in a cup of water for 24 hours (not more than 2 days).

 Use small containers or cups that have drainage holes.
-For soil, use a well draining soil mix, such as 3 parts potting soil to 2 parts perlite or coarse sand.
-An alternate mix is equal parts of perlite and coir fiber, with some slow-release fertilizer mixed in.
+For soil, use a well draining soil mix, such as 2 parts potting soil to 1 part perlite or coarse sand.
+An alternate mix is equal parts of perlite and coir fiber.

 Fill each container with soil, but don't pack it down - just water it until evenly moist.
 Place a seed on top, cover with 1/4 inch (5 mm) of soil, and water the top soil layer.

 Until the seeds sprout, ensure that the soil surface stays moist (but not soggy).
-If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open a crack to allow fresh air in.
-You may need to drip some water on the soil every 2 or 3 days to keep it moist.
+If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open slightly to allow fresh air in.

-Keep the pots between about 65-75 degrees F (18-24°C), and a few degrees lower at night.
+Keep the pots between about 65-77 degrees F (18-25°C), and a few degrees lower at night.
 Avoid letting them get above 80°F (27°C) for prolonged periods.
-I recommend placing a minimum/maximum thermometer right next to the pots to ensure they stay at the right temperature.
+I recommend placing a minimum/maximum thermometer next to the pots to ensure they stay at the right temperature.

 The seeds should begin sprouting within 8 weeks, but allow up to 16 weeks for any slow ones to sprout, especially at cooler temperatures.
 Give your seedlings bright light, but avoid direct sunlight the first month.
 A fluorescent or LED bulb kept 4 inches (10 cm) from the plants provides the right amount of light the first month.
 After that, give some morning sun, and increase the sun gradually each week.
 I recommend growing them indoors the first few months.